DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

-Search-Art: The Narcissus Search Engine, Skateboarding, and Oranges
+##Search-Art: The Narcissus Search Engine, Skateboarding, and Oranges

-A Conversation between Phil Jones and Aharon Amir
+##Phil Jones and Aharon Amir

 Artists Phil Jones [^1] and Aharon Amir
 [^2] created the Narcissus Search Engine for N.E.W.S. in